 10. Update the diagram

-Upon data examination, the planned analysis method may not be deemed appropriate any more.
-The diagram can then be updated with the method of analysis actually used, and the reason for deviating from the plan.
-The number of animals per group might also vary from the sample size estimated at the start; the actual number of experimental units per group can be added to the diagram, with an explanation as to why planned and actual numbers differ.
+For example, if your data does not fit the assumptions associated with the analysis methods you has planned to use then you may have to use an alternative approach.
+You can update your EDA diagram to add the method of analysis you actually used and the reason for deviating from the plan.
+Likewise, the number of animals per group might vary from the sample size estimated at the start for a number of reasons.
+The actual number of experimental units per group can be added to the diagram, with an explanation as to why planned and actual numbers differ.